 You’ll probably want to rent a location that has a big enough lot for you to park your cars, and it should be big enough for you to grow.
 You can sell cars online, but you still need a lot to store them.
 It should also have a structure that you can use as an office.

-You should choose a location that has a lot of road traffic but also have a great website to make online sales.
+You should choose a location with a lot of road traffic but you also need a great website to make online sales.
 You can find commercial space to rent in your area on Craigslist, Crexi, and Commercial Cafe.

 When choosing a commercial space, you may want to follow these rules of thumb: